The virus is a much-needed call for us because it has given us the time to reflect on our lives and explore our interests.

 Dramas, where marriage is a contract between two families and the life of a couple is a public property, where everyone feels free to pass their opinion.

-No, it’s not okay to spend time watching these suffocated dramas where woman aren’t allowed to speak up, no matter how hard the suffering is.
+No, it’s not okay to spend time watching these suffocated dramas where women aren’t allowed to speak up, no matter how hard the suffering is.

 But our very own Saba Qamar Zaman is out of this all and took her YouTube channel to stand for this cause.

-In her 5th video #BreaktheStereotype, she calls upon people who see marriage as a business and woman as an object.
-She schools people who think they have all the rights to interfere in the couple life and ask personal questions.
+In her 5th video #BreaktheStereotype, she calls upon people who see marriage as a business and women as an object.
+She schools people who think they have all the right to interfere in the couple life and ask personal questions.